-Property prices have never been so out of reach In London the house price to earnings ratio is now over 9, compared with less than 3 in 1991.
-A third of young people expect to be paying their mortgage beyond age 60.2 Were it a corporation, the 'Bank of Mum and Dad' would now be a UK top 10 mortgage lender!4
+Property prices have never been so out of reach

+In London the house price to earnings ratio is now over 9, compared with less than 3 in 1991.
+First-time buyers typically get onto the property ladder at 32 years of age, and nearly half of which have a mortgage of 30 years or more.
+Were it a corporation, the 'Bank of Mum and Dad' would now be the 12th biggest UK mortgage lender!